tsmean/tsmean/README.md

 - **A**ngular 6
 - **N**odeJs

-... and that's why it's called tsmean!&#42; We've carefully elected those technologies to be the best suit for building web apps with TypeScript.
+... and that's why it's called tsmean!
+We've carefully elected those technologies to be the best suit for building web apps with TypeScript.
 You get to use TypeScript now on the client **and** the server!
 This leads to efficiency through consistency.
 Read more about it here: www.tsmean.com.

-&#42;I know most would expect Mongo instead of MySQL as the "M" part.
-However, in the past, we've made the experience again and again, that MySQL is the better foundation for your webapp.
-[Read more](https://www.tsmean.com/articles/vs/mongo-vs-mysql-for-webapps/).

 # Installation